associatedpress/cookiecutter-generic-project/README.md

   - Ignores a few typical temporary/unnecessary files common to most data projects.
 - `README.md`
   - Project-specific readme with boilerplate for data projects.
+  - Includes sourcing details and places to explain how to replicate/remake the project.
 - `analysis`
   - Code that involves analysis on already-cleaned data.
 Code for cleaning data should go in `etl`.
+  - Multiple analysis files are numbered sequentially.
+  - If we are sharing the data, last analysis script is called make_dw_files.[R,py] to write_csv to public folder.
   - `analysis/archive`
     - Any analyses for story threads that are no longer being investigated are placed here for reference.
 - `data`